satyasai22-code/system-design/Pragmatic System Design/cache.md

      - Reliability

 - **Write Through**
-   - SImilar like Read through but releated to updated than fetch
+   - Similar like Read through but releated to update than fetch
    - App layer updates cache layer and then cache layer updates storage layer
    - No data staleness as each update pass through cache layer before storage layer
    - Pros: